 - Feeling sick.

-- Colicky pains in your abdomen (tummy or stomach).
+- Colicky pains in your tummy (abdomen).

 - A feeling of tightness around your throat.